utilmeta/utype/docs/en/guide/cls.md

 assert group.members[1].name == 'Bob'
 ```

-As you can see, both dictionary data and JSON data can be directly converted into data class instances for parsing and validation.
+As you can see, both `dict` and JSON data can be directly converted into data class instances for parsing and validation.

-#### Private data class
+#### Private dataclass
 Sometimes, a data class we need to define will only appear in a specific class and will not be referenced by other data.
 In this case, the required structure can be directly defined as a class in the data class to facilitate code organization and namespace isolation, such as

 ```python